fullstack-github/angular2/README.md

 1. Run `npm start` in a separate terminal window to build the TypeScript, watch for changes and launch the web server

 1. Go to http://localhost:3000 in your browser

-Looking for expert onsite Angular/TypeScript training?
-We've trained the biggest (and smallest :-)) companies around the world for over 15 years.
-For more information visit http://codewithdan.com.

 Simply clone the project or download and extract the .zip to get started.
 Here are a few screenshots from the app: